Graham Taylor

 Graham Taylor (15 September 1944 – 12 January 2017) was an English football player, manager, pundit and chairman of Watford Football Club.
 He was the manager of the England national football team from 1990 to 1993, and also managed Lincoln City, Watford, Aston Villa and Wolverhampton Wanderers.

 Born in Worksop, Nottinghamshire, Taylor grew up in Scunthorpe, Lincolnshire, which he regarded as his hometown.
 The son of a sports journalist who worked on the Scunthorpe Evening Telegraph, Taylor found his love of football in the stands of the Old Show Ground watching Scunthorpe United.
 He became a professional player, playing at full back for Grimsby Town and Lincoln City.
 After retiring as a result of injury in 1972, Taylor became a manager and coach.
 He won the Fourth Division title with Lincoln in 1976, before moving to Watford in 1977.
 He took Watford from the Fourth Division to the First in five years.
 Under Taylor, Watford were First Division runners-up in 1982–83, and FA Cup finalists in 1984.
 Taylor took over at Aston Villa in 1987, leading the club to promotion in 1988 and 2nd place in the First Division in 1989–90.

 In July 1990, he became the manager of the England team.
 They qualified for the 1992 European Championship but were knocked out in the group stages.
 Taylor resigned in November 1993, after the team failed to qualify for the 1994 FIFA World Cup in the United States.
 Taylor faced heavy criticism from fans and media during his tenure as England manager and earned additional public interest and scrutiny when a television documentary, An Impossible Job, which he had permitted to film the failed campaign from behind the scenes, aired in 1994.

 Taylor returned to club management in March 1994 with Wolverhampton Wanderers.
-After one season at Molineux, he returned to Watford, and led the club to the Premier League in 1999 after back-to-back promotions.
+After one season at Molineux, he returned to Watford and led the club to the Premier League in 1999 after back-to-back promotions.
 His last managerial role was manager of Aston Villa, to which he returned in 2002.
 He left at the end of the 2002–03 season.
 Taylor served as Watford's chairman from 2009 until 2012, after which he held the position of honorary life-president.
-He also worked as a pundit for BBC Radio Five Live.
+He also worked as a pundit for BBC Radio 5 Live.

 Early life

-Born in Worksop, Nottinghamshire, Taylor moved to a council house in Scunthorpe in 1947, where his father Tom was the sports reporter for the Scunthorpe Evening Telegraph.
+Born in Worksop, Nottinghamshire, Taylor moved in 1947 to a council house in Scunthorpe, where his father, Tom, was the sports reporter for the Scunthorpe Evening Telegraph.
 He went to the Henderson Avenue Junior School, then Scunthorpe Grammar School (now The St Lawrence Academy), where he met his future wife, Rita, from Winteringham.
-He played for the England Grammar Schools football team, and joined the sixth-form after passing six-O-levels in 1961, but he left after one year to pursue a full-time career in football.
-His head teacher disapproved of his actions who told him: "Grammar school boys don't become footballers".
+He played for the England Grammar Schools football team, and joined the sixth form after passing six O-levels in 1961, but he left after one year to pursue a full-time career in football.
+His head teacher disapproved of his actions and told him: "Grammar school boys don't become footballers".